Alchemy: Medieval Europe

-Nicolas Flamel is a well-known alchemist to the point where he had many pseudepigraphic imitators.
+Nicolas Flamel became well-known as an alchemist to the point where he had many pseudepigraphic imitators.
 Although the historical Flamel existed, the writings and legends assigned to him only appeared in 1612.

 A common idea in European alchemy in the medieval era was a metaphysical "Homeric chain of wise men that link[ed] heaven and earth" that included ancient pagan philosophers and other important historical figures.